haiquangtran/Exam-Notes/README.md

 - Date objects are serialized to ISO-formatted date strings, but JSON.parse() leaves it as a string rather than restoring the Date
 - Function, RegExp, and Error objects and the undefined value cannot be serialized; if a property value cannot be serialized, that property is simply omitted from the stringified output.

+## Adding Offline Support to Web Applications

+### localStorage vs sessionStorage both extend Storage
+- sessionStorage = represents set of storage areas specific to current top-level browsing context
+- localStorage = provides a Storage object for an origin
+  - no difference between them except for intended "non-persistence" of sessionStorage
+  - items = key/value pairs (string/string)

+### ApplicationCache
+- Any page the user navigates to that includes a manifest will be implicitly added to the application cache
+- You can see urls that are controlled by the app cache by visiting chrome://appcache-internals/ in chrome
+  - If the manifest itself returns a 404 or 410, the cache is deleted
+  - If the manifest or a resource specified in it fails to download, the entire cache update process fails.
+  - Once an app is offline it remains cached until one of the following happens:
+    - The user clears their browser's data storage for your site
+    - The manifest file is modified